jisosomppi/log-analysis/documentation/project_conclusion.md

 - We made installation and setup scripts for automating the whole process with very little user input required.
 - Most of the configuration is managed using Salt states.
   - Salt is used to achieve idempotency.
 This means that the same end result is always achieved, when the setup is ran.
-- Choosing and getting a working solutions with OS parts of the ELK-stack.
-This included Logstash, Elasticsearch and Kibana.
-  - We left out beats and x-pack due to not being OS.
-tai
 - We used the open source version of the ELK stack, and replaced several parts that weren't open source.
   - Replaced parts include: X-pack (ElasticSearch module) and Beats (Data shippers)